 “Brilliant service from Jonathan and Megan, very smooth process and they have secured me a great mortgage deal.
 Will highly recommend Yorkmoneyman.
 Thank you.” – Daniel D

-Remember, our Mortgage Advisors in York are still available for you to get in touch from 8am until 10pm, all 7 days of the week.
+Remember, our Mortgage Advisors in York are still available for you to get in touch 7 days of the week.
 Sincerely from everyone here at Yorkmoneyman, we hope you’re safe and well and we look forward to hearing from you soon to help with all of your mortgage needs.

 We won’t let anything get in our way, especially during the COVID-19 outbreak.
 It’s still our aim to help with all your mortgage problems, it wouldn’t be fair to just leave you confused and concerned.
 Our Mortgage Advisors in York will do their best to get you over these hurdles and through the mortgage process with ease so that you get the property that you have your sights set on.

 With the October 31st Brexit deadline behind us, it begs the questions as what our next move is as a country.
 With everyone in despair and uncertain about the things they hear in the news, it can be hard to find reliable advice.

 Many people have been pondering on what the right path is to go down in terms of the property market, potentially losing out on chances which may have benefitted them in the future.

 By overviewing the property market for many years and seeing how external factors have influenced it over previous years such as politics, our Mortgage Advisors in York are projecting their own ideas on the potential outcomes for customers post-Brexit.
 It would seem that there is a lot of pent-up demand at the moment.